openstack/glance/doc/source/admin/manage-images.rst

 upload and manage images.
 The operator might restrict image upload and management to only cloud administrators or operators.

-You can upload images through the :command:`openstack image create` command or the Image service API.
-You can use the ``openstack`` client for the image management.
-It provides mechanisms to list and delete images, set and delete image metadata, and create images of a running instance or snapshot and backup types.
+You can upload images through the :command:`glance image-create` or :command:`glance image-create-via-import` command or the Image service API.
+You can use the ``glance`` client for the image management.
+It provides mechanisms to do all operations supported by the Images API v2.

-After you upload an image, you cannot change it.
+After you upload an image, you cannot change the content, but you can update the metadata.

 For details about image creation, see the `Virtual Machine Image Guide <https://docs.openstack.org/image-guide/>`__.